-- Lubricate Engine and Prime Smoke Unit

-- Read all General Maintenance Instruction
+- · Read all General Maintenance and Operation Instructions

+- Lubricate engine

+- Prime the smoke units

+- Assemble the set

-- Apply power to run as described in the Modes of Operation section
+- Apply power to run as described in the Modes of Operation

-Lubrication
+Getting Started Lubrication

 You should lubricate the engine to prevent it from squeaking and to prevent excessive wear.
 Use light household oil and follow the lubrication points marked "L" (shown below).
 Do not over-oil.
 Use only a drop or two on each pivot point.